“Calvinism” series: (post #2)

 Thankfully for all of us, Adam spoke up and began a conversation with God, one in which Eve also participated (Genesis 3:10-13).
 This proves that even in a fallen, sinful, depraved state — one in which God hasn’t yet altered the individual in any way — the individual can make a decision to accept God’s call or shun it.
 In other words, “total depravity” isn’t the same as “total inability.”
 What “total depravity” really means is that the sinner cannot save himself by way of his supposedly “good” works.
 He can’t do this because, in reality, none of his works are actually “good” (Isaiah 64:6-7; Jeremiah 17:9; Romans 3:10-18; 1 Corinthians 2:14; Ephesians 2:8-9; Titus 3:3-7).

 One final objection the Calvinist might offer to all this is Hebrews 12:2, which says: “looking unto Jesus, the author and finisher of our faith…” (N.K.J.V.).
-Calvinists love to point out that the Greek word translated as “author” can be translated as “originator” or “source,” the implication being that the individual has no faith of his own to place in Jesus; he only has any faith that Jesus originates in him.
+Calvinists love to point out that the Greek word translated as “author” can be translated as “originator” or “source,” the implication being that the individual has no faith of his own to place in Jesus but only has faith that Jesus originates in him.
 The fact is, though, that the Greek word in question, archegos, primarily denotes someone who takes the lead in an endeavor.
 This explains why the same word is also translated as “captain” (Hebrews 2:10, N.K.J.V.) and “Prince” (Acts 3:15, 5:31, N.K.J.V.)

 Here again, there’s no question that Jesus has to take the lead in getting the sinner saved, just as God took the lead in seeking out Adam and Eve.
 But does this mean that the sinner merely becomes a hand puppet in the process, one with no free will of his own?
 No, it doesn’t.
 Notice that even the Hebrews 12:2 verse opens with the words “looking unto Jesus.”
 Those words are very important because that “look” is the sinner’s part, the part that Jesus won’t do.
 This, then, is how salvation works.
 You can’t do Jesus’ part, and He won’t do your part.